 I’ve used Apologia in the past, but this is the first year I also purchased the companion notebook for each of my daughters.
 I am so glad I did!
 The notebooks definitely add to the reading since they require the students to answer questions, write sentences, and record science labs.

 I’ve mentioned in the past that my daughters and I enjoy doing science experiments together at home.
 Well, today we had the opportunity to complete a simple science experiment for our science lesson concerning atoms and density.
+It reminded me of the girl in the book Jobs of a Preschooler on the page where she is a scientist.

 “I’m a scientist…” from Jobs of a Preschooler